Database provider logos and data illustration

 Is Firebase still a good choice?

 Yes, especially when speed matters.
-You just want to be honest about whether its data model fits what you are building.
+You just want to be honest about whether its data model fits what you are building, even though Firebase is adding more SQL and search options than it used to have.